-Yes and No. Anyone with a hand router can cut and rout composite panels like anyone with a ratchet set can repair your automobile.
-Certified dealer/fabricators provide fully engineered and tested systems guaranteed to meet project specifications and endurance requirements.
+Yes and no. Anyone with a hand router can cut and rout panels like anyone with a ratchet set can repair your automobile.
+Certified dealer/fabricators provide fully engineered and tested panel wall systems guaranteed to meet project specifications and endurance requirements.

 Is the panel system difficult to install?

-In fact, BAMCO´s systems are designed specifically for ease of installation.
+In fact, BAMCO´s aluminum panel wall systems and metal column cover systems are designed specifically for ease of installation.
 Our shop drawings provide details and information second to none in guiding field erectors through the installation process.
 BAMCO can also provide field support, project management and installation training programs upon request.